 Open your web browser, visit a website you trust, and see if you can connect to it.

-To turn on all firewalls, you might have installed, at the command prompt, type this and press Enter.
+To turn on all firewalls that you might have installed, at the command prompt, type this and press Enter.

 netsh advfirewall set allprofiles state on

-If you find the firewall software is causing the connection issues, contact the software manufacturer or visit their website to check and see if updated software is available.
+If you find that the firewall software is causing connection issues, contact the manufacturer or visit their website to check whether updated software is available.

 8] Temporarily turn off any antivirus or security software

-Although all the malware protection software and anti-virus systems are designed to avoid unwanted threats, sometimes, these might stop you from getting connected.
-You can verify if the connection issue is caused by antivirus software by turning it off temporarily and then trying to visit a website you trust.
+Although all malware protection software and antivirus systems are designed to prevent unwanted threats, sometimes they might prevent you from connecting.
+You can verify whether the connection issue is caused by antivirus software by temporarily turning it off and then trying to visit a website you trust.

 9] Use Network Reset to reinstall Network Devices

 Try the Network Reset feature.
 This should be used as your last resort.
-Consider using it when all other methods fail to get you connected.
+Consider using it when all other methods fail to connect you.

-This method can help solve connection problems you might have faced following an upgrade from a previous version of Windows to the latest version of Windows.
-The method works primarily by removing any network adapters you have installed and any settings that might be associated with them.
-After your PC restarts, any network adapters are reinstalled, and the settings for them are set to the defaults.
+This method can help resolve connection issues you might have encountered after upgrading from a previous version of Windows to the latest version.
+The method primarily works by removing any installed network adapters and any associated settings.
+After your PC restarts, any network adapters are reinstalled, and their settings are set to the defaults.

 If you need advanced manual troubleshooting suggestions, Microsoft suggests the following: